kovart2/challenge-1/README.md

 - AAVE-FALLBACK-ORACLE-CALL-0
   - Fired when a transaction trace contains a call to `getFallbackOracle()` function
   - Severity is always set to "medium"
-  - Severity is always set to "info"
+  - Type is always set to "info"
   - Metadata
     - `from` address that initiated the transaction
     - `oracleAddress` address of the Price Oracle contract